okeeffed/developer-notes/manual/Web/Web-Concepts.md

 Source: https://www.smashingmagazine.com/2017/04/guide-http2-server-push/

-Server push lets the server preemptively “push” website assets to the client without the user having explicitly asked for them.
+Server push lets the server preemptively "push" website assets to the client without the user having explicitly asked for them.
 When used with care, we can send what we know the user is going to need for the page they’re requesting.

 ### Browser Layout vs Compositing vs Painting